nielskrijger/BreadcrumbsBundle/Resources/doc/index.md

 }
 ```

-You can split the steps to create crumbs for each separate page:
+You can split the steps to create crumbs for each separate action:

 ``` php
 <?php